What Are Sod Prices?

 Warm-Season vs. Cool-Season Grasses

 Some varieties of grass sod cannot be purchased locally if they aren’t well-suited for that region’s climate.
 Local suppliers will grow a variety of the best sod and often have a lower price point than Home Depot sod for large purchases.
 Purchasing sod directly from the grower will also help ensure the sod is fresh and healthy.
+Homeowners can look up “sod prices near me” online to get a sense of local pricing or to get quotes from local sod growers.

 Additional Costs and Considerations